 - Now the "Certificates" window opens.

-- Click the "Trusted Root Certification Authorities" tab in the "Certificates" window.
+- Click on the "Trusted Root Certification Authorities" tab in the "Certificates" window.

 - Click "Import...".